Getting children reading from their earliest days

 Two key reading initiatives are encouraged across the school:

-• The 150 Club encourages all parents to read with their child 5 times a week and record those reads in their child’s reading record book.
+• The Reading Raffle hopes to encourage all parents to read with their child 5 times a week and record those reads in their child’s reading record book.
 A winner from each class receives a special prize and a treat from Mrs Pass at the end of each term and they are celebrated in assembly and on the newsletter.

 We also deliver a phonics and early reading workshop annually to inform parents about how we teach phonics and reading; the importance of reading and our expectation for reading.